ABOUT The Author

 THE LITTLEST SEED

-Seven-year-old Tejan, crossing the sea with his best friend Mariama to find his lost soccer ball he made out of rags and a junkyard inner tube, finds in his search an even greater treasure.
+Seven-year-old Tejan, crossing the sea with his best friend Aminata to find his lost soccer ball he made out of rags and a junkyard inner tube, finds in his search an even greater treasure.

 SCOTTY’S GREATEST TREE TRICK